 Applicants are responsible for ensuring the submission of all application materials, and should monitor their submission status via the Graduate School’s applicant portal.
 We will acknowledge receipt of your application and will make an effort to contact you if your application is incomplete as the deadline approaches.

 There is no specific length requirement or page format.
-The typical essay is 1-2 pages long.
+The typical personal statement, otherwise known as a statement of purpose (SOP), is 1-2 pages long.
 We are less interested in a narrative of your educational and/or work history, and more so in your professional aspirations and interest in our program.

 Are interviews required?